Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Rather than ask about what someone likes or what they think other people like, ask about what people think or the feedback they share and hear about as that is more likely to indicate broader aspects of the culture and experience.

-## How did you get to the company, and to your current position?
+## How Did You Get to the Company, and to Your Current Position?

 ### Who to Ask:
 Direct Report